Year 1

 Semesters 1 & 2

-In semester 1 and semester 2, there are several required course components:
+In semester 1 and semester 2, the course includes several compulsory components:

-• theoretical teaching: philosophy, art history, writing methodology, languages,
+• theoretical teaching: philosophy, art history, languages, screen culture, graphic design culture,

 Semaine des workshops, février 2018